-Editors pick for easy-to-make sugar cookie dough for roll out cookies.
-This dough holds its shape very well, tastes good, and can be made 2 to 3 days ahead.
-This dough is perfect for decorating!
+This dough holds its shape well, tastes good, and can be made 2 to 3 days ahead.
+This dough is perfect for decorating – here, I used a beautiful buttercream frosting for cookies!

 I found this recipe years and years ago in an issue of Family Fun magazine.
 The editors claimed that they'd tried A TON of recipes over the years, but found this one to be the best.
 And I agree!

-Honestly, over the years, I also tried a few different recipes (mainly out of curiosity) and I ALWAYS come back to this one.
-These cookies hold their shape and they have a good basic flavor, which can be customized to your liking by adding orange zest, lemon zest or other flavorings like almond or lemon extract.
+These cookies hold their shape and they have an excellent flavor, which can be customized to your liking by adding orange zest, lemon zest, or other flavorings like almond or lemon extract.

 - After chilling the dough, it will need to sit out for 20 minutes or so to facilitate rolling (time will depend on the thickness of the dough/how you shaped it, and the temperature in your kitchen)

-- To make evenly thick cookies, roll your dough out to ¼-inch thickness using guide rails or rolling pin guides.
-This makes things easy!
+- Roll your dough out to 1/4-inch thickness using guide rails or rolling pin guides to make evenly thick cookies.

 - If the dough starts feeling warm to the touch, place the dough in the refrigerator.